Act Governing Food Safety and Sanitation

 Labeling of the ingredients mentioned in Subparagraph 2 of the preceding paragraph, shall indicate the percentage of the main ingredient.
 The labeling of food items, main ingredient, labeling content, labeling method, and the implementation date of each product shall be prescribed by the central competent authority.

 For the food only labels the name of the responsible domestic company prescribed in Subparagraph 5 of Paragraph 1, its name, telephone number, address of the manufacturers, and those businesses that are entrusted to manufacture or importers shall be reported to the local competent authority.
-The competent authority shall open those information to other competent authority for reviewing.
+The competent authority shall open such information to other competent authorities for reviewing.

 Article 23

-In the event that labeling pursuant to the preceding paragraphs prove to be difficult due to the dimension, material or other special circumstances of the food container or external packaging, the central competent authority may exempt part of the labeling or allow labeling with other methods through public announcement.
+In the event that labeling pursuant to the preceding article proves difficult due to the dimensions, materials or other special circumstances of the food container or external packaging, the central competent authority may exempt certain labeling requirements or permit alternative labeling methods through a public announcement.

 Article 24